-private support for your internal/customer projects ... custom extensions and distributions ... versioned snapshots for indefinite support ... scalability guidance for your apps and Ajax/Comet projects ... development services from 1 day to full product delivery
+private support for your internal/customer projects ... custom extensions and distributions ... versioned snapshots for indefinite support ... scalability guidance for your apps and Ajax/Comet projects ... development services for sponsored feature development

 Table of Contents

 java:comp/env lookups in webapps.
 This is an optional

 feature for which you need to do some setup.

-cd /opt/jetty cd my-base java -jar $JETTY_HOME/start.jar --add-to-startd=jndi
+cd /opt/jetty cd my-base java -jar $JETTY_HOME/start.jar --add-to-startd=plus